aditipoudel/Would-you-moo-me-too-/README.md

 # Would-you-moo-me-too-
 A small tribute to pretty animals around us!

-the gallery page uses lightbox extesnions for image preview..
+The gallery page uses Lightbox extesnions for image preview..